JulyWitch/JulyWitch.github.io/content/posts/over-refactoring-effects.en.md

   hidden: false
 ---

+**Disclaimer:** This post is based on my personal opinions and experiences, and I might be wrong.
+Your perspective or experience might differ, and I’m open to learning from constructive feedback and discussion.

 In the early days of my career (around 5 years ago), I was tasked with building a simple social media mobile app in Flutter.
 I developed the application to MVP version, and along the way, I refactored every single widget with the intention of acheiveing "clean code".